The Giant of Provence

 Hôtel Domaine des Tilleuls

 This former silk farm is situated at the beginning of the northern climb of Mont Ventoux, in the village of Malaucène.
 Its Medieval town center plays host to a market on Wednesdays, and offers plenty of restaurant choices, not to mention a bike shop or two.
 Domaine des Tilleuls has welcomed many cycling legends over the years, including Eddy Merckx.

 Housed in a 16th century private “bourgeois” residence, Le Siècle is located in the charming village of Mazan, to the south of Mont Ventoux.
 Steeped in history from Roman times to the Revolution, the village offers everything you need during your stay.
 The surrounding area has a wide variety of cycling options in all directions.

 Auberge du Vin is a converted 18th century Provençal farmhouse surrounded by vineyards, with stunning views of Mont Ventoux and the Dentelles.
 In addition to its tranquil and idyllic location, the Auberge offers wine, food and tourism activities for non-riding guests.
 The Auberge is located near Carpentras, with its famous market and fine selection of restaurants.

 If you want to spoil yourself, our 4-star 18th century chateau hotel is for you.
-The Chateau de Mazan is a family-run hotel that has been lovingly renovated to its former glory.
+The Chateau de Mazan’s most famous resident was the Marquis de Sade and his family up until 1850.
 The rooms are large, modern and bright and the grounds are calm and meticulously maintained.
-The hotel also has a fantastic restaurant that serves bistro-style lunches and gastronomique dinners, either inside the airy dinning room, or outside in the garden.
+The hotel also has a fantastic restaurant that serves bistro-style lunches and gastronomique dinners, either inside the airy dining room, or outside in the garden.